Beautyshah/M2-Embedded_HOTSEAT/1_Requirements/README.md

 **Weakness**
 - If you do not follow the recommendations and go too far with the temperature, this can lead to a decrease in the driver’s attentiveness, cause fatigue and headaches, and also increase the risk of catching a cold due to a violation of the body’s temperature regime.
-- the power cord is plugged in only after you fix the cape;
+- the power cord is plugged in only after you fix the cape
-- if you spill any liquid on the heater cover, immediately turn off the device;
+- if you spill any liquid on the heater cover, immediately turn off the device
-- if you leave the car, do not leave the device turned on;
+- if you leave the car, do not leave the device turned on
-- you can not wash the capes, iron, maximum-shake;
+- you can not wash the capes, iron, maximum-shake
 - Use dry bags to store the heater.

 **Opportunities**